atubbs/dotfiles/README.md

 dotfiles
 ========
 Bootstrap a home directory.
-Clone into ~/code/dotfiles and run setup.sh.
+Clone into wherever you like and run setup.sh.
-May not work if it gets cloned somewhere else (probably a good TODO there).

 external setup
 ==============